Kong/docs.konghq.com/app/_src/mesh/features/provenance-verification-images.md

 Starting with 2.7.4, {{site.mesh_product_name}} produces build provenance for docker container images, which can be verified using `cosign` / `slsa-verifier` with attestations published to a Docker Hub repository.

-This guide provides steps to verify build provenance for signed {{site.mesh_product_name}} Docker container images in two different ways:
+This guide provides steps to verify build provenance for signed {{site.mesh_product_name}} Docker container images using:

-* A minimal example, used to verify an image without leveraging any annotations
-* A complete example, leveraging optional annotations for increased trust
+* An example, to verify an image provenance leveraging any optional annotations for increased trust

-For the minimal example, you only need a Docker manifest digest and a GitHub repo name.
+For the example, you will need a Docker manifest digest, a GitHub repo name, as well as any of the optional annotations you wish to verify:

 {:.important .no-icon}
 > The Docker manifest digest is required for build provenance verification.
 The manifest digest can be different from the platform specific image digest for a specific distribution.

-For the complete example, you need the same details as the minimal example, as well as any of the optional annotations you wish to verify:

 | Shorthand | Description | Example Value |
 |---|---|---|